-Larsen & Toubro (L&T) has emerged as the lowest bidder for constructing the third and final package of the 22-km long, Rs 17,750 crore Mumbai Trans Harbour Link (MTHL) project.
-The bids were opened on September 15, and UPS Madan, metropolitan commissioner, Mumbai Metropolitan Region Development Authority (MMRDA), told FE that L&T was found to have bid 22.45% below the cost estimated by MMRDA – the nodal agency for the project.
-A joint venture (JV) between L&T and Japan’s IHI Corporation had emerged as the lowest bidders for the first package when their bid was opened a day ago on September 14.
-Tata Projects and Daewoo Engineering & Construction’s JV was the lowest bidder for the second package.
-Construction of the sea bridge has been divided into three packages comprising a 10.380-km stretch of bridge across the Mumbai Bay and Sewri interchange, a second stretch of bridge that is 7.807 km-long across Mumbai Bay and Shivaji Nagar interchange, and a 3.613 km-long viaduct, including interchanges at state highways 52 and 54 as well as at national highway 4B near Chirle village in Navi Mumbai.
+Larsen & Toubro (L&T) has been selected as the lowest bidder for the construction of the third and final package of the 22 km long, Rs 17,750 crore Mumbai Trans Harbour Link (MTHL) project.
+According to UPS Madan, Metropolitan Commissioner of the Mumbai Metropolitan Region Development Authority (MMRDA), L&T’s bid was found to be 22.45% lower than the cost estimated by MMRDA, which is the nodal agency for the project.
+A joint venture (JV) between L&T and Japan’s IHI Corporation was previously announced as the lowest bidder for the first package of the project when their bid was opened on September 14th.
+On the same day, Tata Projects and Daewoo Engineering & Construction’s JV was selected as the lowest bidder for the second package.

+The construction of the sea bridge has been divided into three packages, consisting of a 10.38 km stretch of bridge across Mumbai Bay and the Sewri interchange, a second 7.807 km stretch of bridge across Mumbai Bay and the Shivaji Nagar interchange, and a 3.613 km viaduct, including interchanges at state highways 52 and 54 and at National Highway 4B near Chirle village in Navi Mumbai.